frasl/tiny_csv/README.md

 ## Performance

 It wasn't "polished" for the most optimal performance, still, you can expect an adequate one.
-A row/sec perf test will be added later.
+A test was made, using 202 MB csv file, 10 columns, all optional, 3 of them integer - a fragment of a library check-out list.
+Additionally, indexes over 4 columns were created (year-month-day-title).
+- 1 thread, no index: 153 MB/sec
+- 8 threads, no index: 324 MB/sec
+- 1 thread, index enabled: 87 MB/sec
+- 8 threads, index enabled: 150 MB/sec
+Tested with Lenovo Legion laptop, Ryzen 7/SSD/Win 11

 ## How to